Click here for more information about the book at Amazon.com.

 MacroButton Fields as Prompts

-To insert a MacroButton field like this in your document:
+To insert a MacroButton field like this in your document type it then make it a field.

 As is the case with other fields, the F11 key will take you to the next field, selecting that field.
 When you use macrobutton fields as prompts, you may want to put an instruction in your documents to use F11 to go to the next field.
 I do this putting the instruction in blue or red text and a different font in a textbox formatted to float in front of text.
 The textbox is formatted to have no lines and no fill.
 The text in the textbox is formatted as hidden so it should not print.
 I have this textbox as an AutoText entry in my developer's template so that I can insert it easily when I prepare a new template.